razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 = What version of Varnish is supported? =

-This was built and tested on Varnish 3.x.
-Varnish 4.x is WIP.
+This was built and tested on Varnish 3.x/4.x.

 = Why doesn't every page flush when I make a new post? =